 investment decisions.
 We focus on the following critical areas:

 - Access and Affordability – We closely monitor corporate deals, Federal Communications Commission or California Public Utilities Commission actions, and legislation that could affect price and access or otherwise harm consumers.
 Major changes happening in telecommunications, particularly the technological transition from analog to digital phone networks, could threaten vital consumer protections.
 Our work ensures that low-income consumers and communities of color have access to affordable, quality phone service, whether that service is traditional wireline service, Voice over Internet Protocol (VoIP), or wireless.

 Additionally, we work to make sure that everyone has access to quality, affordable broadband services.
-Small businesses and less wealthy consumers could be relegated to Internet “slow lanes” unless action is taken to preserve a free and open Internet, a concern we warned about in 2012.
-We energetically support net neutrality principles with state and federal regulatory bodies as well as legislators.
+As a result of Greenlining’s advocacy, in 2015 the Federal Communications Commission implemented strong net neutrality rules, which have been upheld by the courts.
+We continue to energetically support net neutrality principles with state and federal regulatory bodies as well as legislators.

 - Telecommunications Supplier Diversity – Greenlining is a strong advocate for programs that encourage large companies to do business with minority small businesses.
 The CPUC’s supplier diversity program, governed by General Order 156, represents an outstanding model.
 Greenlining monitors the impact of this program, issuing an updated report every spring, and works to expand the use of the GO 156 model in other fields as a way of bringing investments to communities of color.

 - Strategic Partnerships – Greenlining works with other organizations to provide expertise and support on issues involving the impacts of telecommunications policy on communities of color and low-income communities.